todaatsushi/profiles_crud_app/README.md

 ```

 ### Oauth with GitHub
-To be able to let users sign into the app with their GitHub accounts, you will need a Oauth application set up on GitHub [here](https://github.com/settings/applications/new).
+Before running the script to set up the app, you will need a client ID and secret key for a GitHub Oauth app.You can set one up on GitHub [here](https://github.com/settings/applications/new).
+The script will prompt you for the ID and secret key.

 ### Building the app
 To build the rest of the app, run: